sverweij/dependency-cruiser/doc/cli.md

 ```
 ✔ no dependency violations found (454 modules, 1078 dependencies cruised)
 ⚠ 20 known violations ignored.
-Run without --ignore-known to see them.
+Run with --no-ignore-known to see them.
 ```

 #### When is this useful?